 In the fall of 2013, Thacher entered into a strategic partnership with Jones & Associates, a consulting firm dedicated to improving communities and their leaders through inclusion, diversity, and awareness.
-With their guidance, Thacher has undertaken a comprehensive review of our work around diversity and inclusion and mapped out a plan for moving forward.
-Through the framework of Cultural Competency, we are working to give our students and faculty the tools necessary to engage in meaningful dialogue around difference.
+With their guidance, Thacher has undertaken a comprehensive review of our work around diversity, equity, and inclusion and mapped out a plan for moving forward.
+Through the framework of Cultural Competency, we are working to give our students and adult constiuents (faculty, staff, board members) the tools necessary to engage in meaningful dialogue around difference.

 Advancing these efforts is Director of Diversity and Inclusion Matt Balano, a recognized leader with many years of experience making secondary schools more diverse, inclusive, and equitable.
 Some of our recent work on this front has focused on hiring initiatives to increase the number of faculty of color on campus, admission outreach to communities of color, the creation of a Faculty/Staff Diversity Council, and a range of student programming.